 You may also FAX copies of your documentation to +1 (360) 650-3883.

 All new students must also have a tuberculosis (TB) screening done at the Student Health Center within the first week of classes at Western.
 There will be more information about this provided at the International Student Orientation.

 Part of your mandatory fees at Western will pay for use of the Student Health Center on Western’s campus, but emergency health care and off-campus doctor or hospital visits are not covered with this fee.
 Therefore, beginning Fall 2013, all international students who study at Western Washington University will be required to enroll in the WWU LewerMark insurance plan for international students.
 All international students will be automatically enrolled in the student insurance each quarter of attendance.
-The cost of medical insurance is $285 per quarter and will be billed on the student’s account.
-There is a $20 charge for each MMR immunization and $15 for the TB skin test.
-The medical insurance and immunizations charges will be billed on the student account.
+The cost of medical insurance is $338 per quarter and will be billed on the student’s account.
+Medical insurance and immunizations charges will be billed on the student account.
 If students would like to be reimbursed for these immunizations, they can get a receipt from the Student Health Center and submit it to LewerMark Student Insurance.

-All payments for tuition, housing, medical insurance and other fees are due on the third Friday of each quarter.
+All payments for tuition, housing, medical insurance and other fees are due on the first 15th of the month of each quarter (ie, fall quarter = October 15).
 Payments made after this day will accrue late charges.
 Payments can be made on-campus in the Student Business Office in Old Main 110 upon arrival.